 How to Edit Live Photos for Perfect Results

-Editing live photos is almost the same as regular iPhone or iPad photos.
-You can apply editing parameters such as filters, exposure adjustments, and cropping to live photos like you would with other images.
+Editing Live Photos is almost the same as regular iPhone or iPad photos.
+You can apply editing parameters such as filters,

 But unlike regular images, iPhone also offers a few extra tools to help you edit live photos.
 To access them, you’ll need to activate the image by tapping Live at the top centre of the screen.